 In the fall of each year, satisfaction surveys are sent via email or U.S. mail to Health Information Technology graduates and employers.
-For the 2012-2013 academic year, 54 graduate and employer surveys were sent out.
-Nineteen graduate surveys were returned and twelve employer surveys were returned.
+For the 2015-2016 academic year, 51 graduate and employer surveys were sent out.
+Fifteen graduate surveys were returned and thirteen employer surveys were returned.
 Results of the surveys showed that:

 Please explore the various links provided to learn more about the Health Information programs.
 If you would like additional information about our programs, you can contact me at the link below.

 The Health Information Technology program at Ferris State University is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM). http://cahiim.org